Mitsubishi Lancer 2008 vs Mercedes C class 2007

 Height: 1.49 m1.45 m

-Mitsubishi Lancer is smaller, but higher.
+Mitsubishi Lancer is smaller, but slightly higher.

 Mitsubishi Lancer is 1 cm shorter than the Mercedes C class, 1 cm narrower, while the height of Mitsubishi Lancer is 4 cm higher.